Txori/ARChide/README.md

 10. Put your sdcard back in your device.
 11. Launch ARC Browser.
-12. Rescan your collection: Tools > Database tasks > Rescan without scrapping
+12. Rescan your collection: Tools > Database tasks > Rescan without scrapping > All
 13. Answer YES to the question about the Deleted Games.